 The Company has also entered into several collaborations and/or licensing arrangements in prior periods.
-Except as disclosed above, there have been no material changes in these arrangements during the three and six months ended June 30, 2024 as compared to those disclosed in "Note 8.
+Except as disclosed above, there have been no material changes in these arrangements during the three and nine months ended September 30, 2024 as compared to those disclosed in "Note 8.
 License and Research Agreements" to the Consolidated Financial Statements in the Annual Report.

 Under the financial terms of these arrangements, the Company may be required to make payments upon achievement of developmental, regulatory, and commercial milestones, which could be significant.
-Future milestone payments, if any, will be reflected in the Condensed Consolidated Statements of Operations upon the occurrence of the contingent event.
+Future milestone payments, if any, will be reflected in the financial statements upon the occurrence of the contingent event.
 In addition, the Company may be required to pay royalties on future sales if products related to these arrangements are commercialized.
-The payment of these amounts, however, is contingent upon the occurrence of various future events, which have a high degree of uncertainty of occurrence.
+The payment of these amounts, however, is contingent upon the occurrence of various future events, which have a high degree of uncertainty.